When researching for a recent post about why fingers turn black when playing the guitar I also learnt about acidity in fingers and hands.

 The fact that you have acidic hands and fingers could be the

 All the other methods we have looked at above are just dealing with this symptom and not the actual problem.
-Diet will deal with the problem but restoring your body’s acidic / alkaline levels in most cases is not easy.
+Diet will deal with the problem but restoring your body’s acidic/alkaline levels in most cases is not easy.

 How Can You Test If Your Sweat Is Acidic

 You can test the acidity levels in your urine and saliva easily (note this won’t test the acidity in your blood), at home.
-Head to you local drugstore and you will be able to purchase some pH test strips which you can test with saliva or urine.
+Head to your local drugstore and you will be able to purchase some pH test strips which you can test with saliva or urine.

-According to Dr Sara Gottfied MD, testing of saliva should be done in the morning as this is when acidity levels are highest but it should be two hours after eating to ensure an accurate result.
+Testing of saliva should be done in the morning as this is when acidity levels are highest but it should be two hours after eating to ensure an accurate result.
 She advises ‘fill your mouth with saliva and then swallow it.
 Repeat this step again to ensure your spit is clean, and then place some saliva on the pH strip’.

 If you have regular times that you play guitar, then try to test then also as pH testing can be done often during the day.
 Do this over a period of at least a week, keeping a food diary every day, to ensure an accurate result based on your diet and eating habits.